OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

         /**
          * \brief Set the resolution of the geometry coordinate components.
          *
-         * For the X, Y and Z ordinates, the precision should be expressed in metre,
+         * For the X, Y and Z ordinates, the precision should be expressed in meter,
          * e.g 1e-3 for millimetric precision.
          *
          * Resolution should be stricty positive, or set to